Symmetric periodic Reeb orbits on the sphere: Introduction

 Note that when $p=1$ the $\Z_p$-action is trivial and therefore every periodic orbit is symmetric.
 Thus, in this case the question is equivalent to the aforementioned problem if every contact form on $S^{2n+1}$ carries at least $n+1$ closed orbits.
 Moreover, the irrational ellipsoids are invariant under this $\Z_p$-action for any $p$ and weights $\ell_0, \ldots, \ell_n$ and carry precisely $n+1$ periodic orbits which are all symmetric.

 Girardi proved in \cite{Gi} that when $p=2$, that is, when $\psi$ is the antipodal map, we have that $\#\P_s \geq 1$ for any symmetric contact form.
 In the same work, it was proved that if $\Sigma_\alpha$ satisfies suitable pinching conditions then $\#\P_s \geq n+1$ when $p=2$.
 This result was generalized by Abreu and Macarini in \cite[Theorem 1.21]{AM} for any $p$ assuming that $\alpha$ is convex and $\ell_0=\dots=\ell_n=1$.
+In \cite{Bah}, B\"ahni showed that $\#\P_s \geq 1$ for any symmetric contact form when $p$ is even.

 When $\alpha$ is convex and symmetric, for any $p$ and weights $\ell_0,\dots,\ell_n$, it was proved by Zhang \cite{Zha} that $\#\P_s \geq 2$.
 This result was generalized to dynamically convex contact forms by Liu and Zhang \cite{LiZ} assuming that $p=2$.